Related Links

 Introduction

-Figure 1.
-This is the reaction scheme for the production of light by luminol.
+Figure 2.
+This is the simplified reaction mechanism for the production of light by luminol.
 The luminol molecule reacts with hydroxide molecules (OH-) to form the dianion (two negative charges).
 The dianion, which exists in two forms (the two-way arrow), reacts with oxygen to form 5-aminophthalic acid and nitrogen gas (N2).
-The oxygen is formed from the hydrogen peroxide, with the iron functioning as a catalyst.
-The electrons in the 5-aminophthalic acid are in an unstable, high-energy state.
+The electrons in the 5-aminophthalic acid are in an unstable, excited state.
 When the electrons return to their normal ground state, they release a photon of blue light.
-(Modified from Wikipedia, 2009.)

-The crime scene investigator prepares a solution of luminol, sodium hydroxide, and hydrogen peroxide and sprays it throughout the area under investigation.
+All that a crime scene investigator has to do is to prepare a solution of luminol, sodium hydroxide (which provides the hydroxide ions for the first step of the reaction), and hydrogen peroxide and spray it throughout the area under investigation.
 The iron present in any blood in the area catalyzes the chemical reaction, which leads to the luminescence, revealing the location of the blood.
 The amount of catalyst necessary for the reaction to occur is very small, relative to the amount of luminol, allowing the detection of even trace amounts of blood.
 The glow lasts for about 30 seconds and is blue.
 Detecting the glow requires a fairly dark room.
 Any detected glow may be documented by a long-exposure photograph or by videotape.

 Questions